-If you've ever tried sawing (or saw piercing) detailed designs to create sterling silver jewellery (or other precious metals), you'll know that it's a skill which takes many hours of practice and a lot of patience to perfect.
+If you've ever tried sawing (or saw piercing) detailed designs to create silver jewellery (or other precious metals), you'll know that it's a skill which takes many hours of practice and a lot of patience to perfect.

 Jewellers use incredibly fine saw blades which break very easily.
 Every novice jeweller will break hundreds if not thousands of them, generally without getting much good work finished.
 It can be a very frustrating experience when you start out as a jewellery maker - and even when you're just having a not great day at the jeweller's bench.

 I've long suspected that jewellery teachers start newbie jewellers off with sawing to weed out those who simply don't have the patience required for this sort of work.

 As for me, I got better at it over time - as everybody does with practice - but it wasn't exactly a task I relished to start with.

 Several years ago I unexpectedly developed a great love for doing very intricate saw piercing work when making jewellery designs.
 This was the result of a change in thinking about sawing: I realised it has a lot in common with sculptural carving, which is a process I enjoy a lot.

 Rather than anxiously sawing along detailed lines I found my work flowed a lot more easily with a simple change of perspective.
 These days I feel like I get in the zone with sawing and can saw away quite happily, even with very complex jewellery designs.

 Since then have spent thousands of hours sawing out such designs and constantly improving my skills while doing so.
 I now feel I'm pretty handy with my saw frame and enjoy taking on much more challenging designs.

 Of course I still break a fair share of jewellery saw blades - such is the life of a jeweller (along with scrabbling around on the floor hunting down tiny components or gemstones, of course!).